ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 If any error occurs where the TEEP/HTTP Server cannot get a message (empty or not) back from the TAM, the TEEP/HTTP Server generates an appropriate HTTP 5xx error response.
+Note that no timeout check is used at the TEEP/HTTP Client layer;
+any timeout would be handled inside the TEEP Agent.

 # Sample message flow